 7 Smart Ways to Get Quality SEO Backlinks from PR

-Public relations (PR) is playing an increasingly critical role in influencing SEO and demonstrating value with metrics to drive a company’s communications strategy.
-That’s in large part due to its unique ability to generate high-quality, earned content and obtain valuable backlinks from authoritative outlets.
+Public relations (PR) plays an increasingly critical role in influencing SEO and demonstrating value with metrics to drive a company’s communications strategy.
+That’s largely due to its unique ability to generate high-quality, earned content and obtain valuable backlinks from authoritative outlets.

 What is a Backlink?

-A backlink is when a third-party shares a link to your website, social sites, content, or your brand.
-How good, or great these links depend on both how they are structured and the domain authority of the referring site.
+A backlink is when a third party shares a link to your website, social sites, content, or your brand.
+How good or great these links depend on how they have been structured and the domain authority of the referring site.